countnazgul/enigma-mixin/README.md

 - `mGetAllExtensionObjects` - return a list with all extensions objects in the document
   - no parameters

+## Build/Unbuild
+If you haven't used [corectl](https://github.com/qlik-oss/corectl) now it the time to start :) But I've wanted to have the same/similar functionality (for building/unbuilding app) in [enigma.js](https://github.com/qlik-oss/enigma.js/blob/master/schemas/12.67.2.json) as well

 ### Unbuild

-* `mUnbuild` - (same as `corectl`) Extracts all parts of a Qlik Sense app (apart from the data itself) into JSON object.
-The resulted JSON object hav the following format:
+* `mUnbuild` - Extracts all parts of a Qlik Sense app (apart from the data itself) into JSON object.
+The resulted JSON object have the following format:

     - appProperties (`object`)
     - connections (`array`)